divya-gr/terraform-ec2/README.md

 then we will run npm start

-After that I hit with public ip and port 80 for nginx
+After that I hit with public ip and port 80 for nginx.

+Then I install the ansible in the server and created the playbook for nodejs application and deploy the nodejs application on the same nginx webserver.